carlfranklin/WpfBlazor/README.md

 global using Blazored.Modal.Services;
 ```

-Finally, we need to add the service in *MainPage.xaml.cs* on line 15:
+Finally, we need to add the service in *MainWindow.xaml.cs* before line 15:

 ```c#
 serviceCollection.AddBlazoredModal();